Educating professional groups about recovery

-Transition to Support Facilitation: a 2 day training program
+Transition to Support Facilitation: a two-day training program

 For more information, click here for a more detailed description of the training, details of the next session being offered, and a registration form.

-Mental Health Peer Work: a 5 day training course
+Mental Health Peer Work: a five-day training course

 This course has been developed for people with a lived experience of mental ill-health and recovery so they can provide peer support, and undertake peer work roles.
 Click here for a more detailed description of the training.

 Mind Australia staff regularly speak to a range of community groups about issues related to the work of Mind specifically, and mental health generally, including:

 - talks by various staff members in their local communities

 - being involved in lectures and seminars at universities and other educational institutions.

 Mind clients are available to talk to groups.
 Contact Mind on 1300 286 463 if you would like to make contact with a speaker.